 I’m surrounded by smart, talented and passionate people who are committed to showing up and doing the hard work of creating change – what a privilege!

-Rachel has deep experience with leadership and organizational development, project management and capacity building in the social change sector.
-Before joining MSC, Rachel served as the Fellowship Director at Young People For (YP4), a program committed to identifying, engaging and empowering college students to develop leadership skills while creating meaningful social change in their communities.
+Rachel has over 15 years of experience with leadership and organizational development, capacity building and program design and planning in the social justice sector.
+Before joining MSC in 2009, Rachel served as the Fellowship Director at Young People For (YP4), a program committed to identifying, engaging and empowering college students to develop leadership skills while creating meaningful social change in their communities.
 Rachel got her start in DC, serving as a Legislative Representative for the Religious Action Center of Reform Judaism (RAC) and the Association of Community Organizations for Reform Now (ACORN).

-Rachel currently serves on the Board of Directors of the Native Youth Leadership Alliance (NYLA), an intergenerational collective of Tribal College students and their allies, founded by alumni of YP4.
-Rachel has also served as a founding Board member of the One Percent Foundation, a nonprofit organization committed to engaging young adults in philanthropy.
+Rachel currently serves on the Board of Directors of the Native Youth Leadership Alliance (NYLA), an intergenerational collective of Tribal College students and their allies.
+Rachel has also served as a founding Board member of the Giving Circles Fund, a nonprofit organization committed to engaging young adults in philanthropy.

 Rachel earned a bachelors degree in government and sociology from Skidmore College in Saratoga Springs, New York.